 I’ve adapted because I’ve had to, and I now walk lots – especially since we moved and I can easily get everywhere on foot.
 But it’s not really enough and I would like to begin adding in a little more vigorous exercise again, even just once a week.
 I miss it.

-If I don’t achieve all of these goals then guess what?
+If I don’t achieve all of these goals this year, then guess what?
 The world won’t stop spinning and I won’t care too much.

 But if I do then my life will be enriched/improved.
 So I have some pretty compelling incentives to prioritise my to-do list – and now I’m going to browse pretty desk calendars…